-TROG Cancer Research consists of over 1,000 members who are health professionals working in the area of radiation oncology.
+TROG Cancer Research consists of more than 1,400 members who are health professionals working in the area of radiation oncology.

 Membership is held by the majority of radiation oncologists in Australia and New Zealand (around 300).
 The remaining members hold a number of related professions including: